The Three Kinds of Empathy: Emotional, Cognitive, Compassionate

 For real-life examples of each kind of empathy, see "How to Talk to Someone with Empathy—and What to Avoid!"

-Empathy definition: “With this kind of empathy we not only understand a person’s predicament and feel with them, but are spontaneously moved to help, if needed.” ~Daniel Goleman
+“With this kind of empathy, we not only understand a person’s predicament and feel with them but are spontaneously moved to help, if needed.” ~Daniel Goleman

-Pitfalls: Few—this is the type of empathy that we’re most often striving for!
+Very few—this is the type of empathy that we’re most often striving for!
+With compassionate empathy, we can be the best version of our humanity.

 Feelings of the heart and thoughts of the brain are not opposites.
 In fact, they’re intricately connected.

-When your employee or loved one comes to you with a problem or in tears, you want to understand why they are upset and you also want to provide comfort by sharing in their emotional experience and hopefully helping the reintegration and healing.
-It’s a lot to handle!
+When your employee or loved one comes to you with a problem or is in tears, you want to understand why they are upset.
+You also want to provide comfort by sharing in their emotional experience and hopefully helping the reintegration and healing.
+Due to the emotional contagion that emotions invoke, it can be a lot to handle!

 Many of us skew to one side or the other: more thinking or more feeling; more fixing or more commiserating.